An effective snow removal program can only be accomplished with the help of our citizens.

 Residents can help get the roads plowed faster and more effectively during the winter by moving parked vehicles off the street whenever three inches or more of snow is predicted to fall.

-Residents can check to see if a snow emergency has been declared via any of the following methods:
+Residents can also check to see if a snow emergency is in effect via:

 Snow Emergency Temporary Parking Program

 Snow emergency parking options for residents in northeast, southeast Dearborn

 The city recognizes that some residents do not have driveways and during snow emergencies cannot easily remove their vehicles from the streets, especially in northeast and southeast Dearborn.

 So, to help residents in those areas, the City has designated specific streets that residents can use temporarily during a snow emergency.